FStarLang/pulse/artifact/README.md

 The artifact includes:

   1. The implementation of the PulseCore logic.
-  2. The implementation of the Pulse checker (not a contribution of the paper).
+  2. The examples from the paper, in Pulse.
-  3. The examples from the paper, in Pulse.
+  3. The implementation of the Pulse checker (not a contribution of the paper).

-We want to emphasize that the main contribution of the paper is the PulseCore logic (1) and showing that it is expressive enough to handle many interesting programs (3).
+The main contribution of the paper is the PulseCore logic (1) and showing that it is expressive enough to handle many interesting programs (2).
 The Pulse checker is a partially-verified certified type checker for Pulse and, as such, has some admitted proofs.
 The admitted proofs are mostly related to the difficulties of writing a certified type checker and some scalability limitations of the F* metaprogramming engine, and not at all to the separation logic itself.
-We include it in the interest of transparency, but remark that it's partial verification status should not be of interest to the reviewers.
+We include it in the interest of transparency, but remark that its partial verification status should not be of interest to the reviewers.

-There are no admits in the PulseCore logic, nor in the presented examples.
+There are no admits in the PulseCore logic, nor in the examples explained in the paper.
 There are other admits in tests (intentional) and in some other examples.

 # Getting Started Guide